 - AACOM Research Abstract & Poster Review Subcommittee

-This subcommittee is currently chaired by Chris Keller, PhD of LECOM and ensures fair and consistent evaluation of abstracts and posters for the annual AACOM conference through periodic review of the selection criteria and recruitment of abstract reviewers.
+This subcommittee is currently chaired by Matthew Henry, PhD, of DMU-COM and ensures fair and consistent evaluation of abstracts and posters for the annual AACOM conference through periodic review of the selection criteria and recruitment of abstract reviewers.

 - AACOM Research Grant Review Subcommittee

-This subcommittee is currently chaired by Wayne Wilson, PhD of DMU-COM and ensures fair and consistent evaluation of AACOM Educational Grants through periodic review of the evaluation criteria and recruitment of study section members.
+This subcommittee is currently chaired by Leslie Wimsatt, PhD, of DMU-COM and ensures fair and consistent evaluation of AACOM Educational Grants through periodic review of the evaluation criteria and recruitment of study section members.

 - NAOME Fellow Mentoring Subcommittee

-This subcommittee is currently chaired by Mary Johnson, PhD.
-It is currently developing a formalized mentoring process for new and potential NAOME applicants.
+This subcommittee is currently chaired by Sherry Jimenez, EdD, of LMU-DCOM.
+It is developing a formalized mentoring process for new and potential NAOME applicants.

 - NAOME Fellow Selection Process Subcommittee

-This subcommittee is currently chaired by Rita Getz, PhD of CCOM and provides oversight of the annual Fellow selection process by monitoring and updating application materials, providing standard setting examples, and orchestrating the selection process.
+This subcommittee is currently chaired by Lisa R. Chun, DO, MS, California Health Sciences University College of Osteopathic Medicine and provides oversight of the annual Fellow selection process by monitoring and updating application materials, providing standard setting examples, and orchestrating the selection process.

 NOTE: The Society of Osteopathic Medical Educators' working group that created the National Academy of Osteopathic Medical Educators (NAOME) is significantly indebted to educators at Baylor College of Medicine under the leadership of Nancy Searle, EdD, Director, Fulbright & Jaworski Faculty Excellence Award Program, for their development of a faculty academy model which reflects a grounding in the literature regarding educational scholarship and a rigor and transparency in their selection process.